Athens with Kids: Ancient Myths, Acropolis Adventures, and the Best Souvlaki You Will Ever Eat

 The Acropolis and Parthenon rising above Athens under a blue sky with scattered clouds

-The Acropolis rising above Athens -- a view that stops you in your tracks every single time.
+The Acropolis rising above Athens.
+A view that stops you in your tracks every single time.
 Photo by Ermir Hoxhaj via Unsplash.

 The Acropolis and Parthenon: Yes, It Is Worth the Climb